 Before attempting to use these steps to fix a leaky tap, first identify the type of tap you are working with as this may help you work out what the problem is.

-Most household sinks will have one of two different types of taps: a traditional tap (that's two separate taps, one for hot and one for cold) or a monobloc tap (where you control the temperature and the flow of water through one lever).
+Most household kitchen and bathroom sinks will have one of the following types of taps: a mixer tap from which you can control the water temperature using both handles for hot and cold, a traditional pillar tap which has two separate taps (one for hot and one for cold) or a monobloc tap where you control the temperature and the flow of water through one lever.

-For a monobloc tap, it might be a case of a damaged ceramic cartridge.
-You can replace both yourself by following the steps below.
+For a modern/monobloc tap, it might be a case of a damaged ceramic cartridge.
+And, you can replace both yourself by following the steps below.

 This step will differ depending on what model of tap you have, but before you do anything, put a plug in the sink so nothing important ends up down the drain.